 Present day, you can find Andy involved in the New England/Tri-state music and arts community.
 His band, Wess Meets West has been featured on Audiotree Live in Chicago, ESPN's "X- Games", Sofar Sounds, and commercials for major brands such as "Wrangler".
 He also currently writes and records with Zeme Libre out of Portland, ME, Greenridge out of Westchester, NY and as a solo singer/songwriter.
 After graduating from Mercy college's Music Technology program Magna Cum Laude, Andy has shared stages with bands such as Caspian, The Apple Seed Cast, The Misfits, Dead To Me, and This Town Needs Guns.
 His talents have led him to work with names like Blue Oyster Cult, Steve Margoshes, toy pianist Margaret Len Teng, and composer Daniel Freiberg.
 Andy has been featured in the September 2018 edition of "Modern Drummer" and is an artist for Era Drum Company out of Oxnard, California.
 In June 2019, he won the Vintage King Audio Spring Mix Contest.

 Andy strives to find himself engulfed in the recording studio, behind a drum set, running live sound and songwriting.
 He's recorded/produced and played on genre's ranging from metal to funk to reggae to bluegrass and is always seeking the next project that will expand his ever growing musicality.
 He is not afraid to "get weird" in the studio, try something new and will work tirelessly to make sure that your music and vision is never compromised.
 Andy takes pride in listening, has extreme patience and relies heavily on collaboration to make sure the best outcome is achieved.

-Andy currently works out of Maine Music Mill as an audio engineer, as a freelance mix engineer/producer, and as a drum instructor for Maine Academy of Modern Music.
+Andy currently works out of Maine Music Mill as an audio engineer, as a freelance mix engineer/producer.